hh-programming-2/lessons/README.md

 ## License and authors

 These materials were originally developed by Ohto Rainio and Teemu Havulinna.
-The original version has been translated to English and modified by Kalle Ilves.
+The original version has been translated into English and modified by Kalle Ilves.
 The materials are licensed under the [Creative Commons BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 The implementation of the materials utilized the ChatGPT 3.5 language model.